shlevy/nix-exec/README.md

 For cases where the expression author doesn't completely control the invocation of the evaluator (e.g. `nixops` has no way to specify that it should run `nix-exec`), `nix-exec` installs `unsafe-perform-io.nix` in `$(datadir)/nix`.
-This evaluates to a function which takes an argument list and a function meeting the requirements of `Expression entry point` above, calls the function with `lib` and the passed-in argument list, runs the resultant IO value, and returns its result.
+This evaluates to a function which takes an IO value, runs it, and returns the result.
 This uses `builtins.importNative` under the hood, so it requires the `allow-unsafe-native-code-during-evaluation` nix option to be set to true.

 Note that when using `unsafe-perform-io.nix`, `nixexec_argc` will be `0` and `nixexec_argv` will be `NULL` unless called within an actual `nix-exec`